wmealing/cob-webber/README.md

 Now visit http://127.0.0.1:8000/out.html in your browser.

-    This serves up out.html out.js out.wasm , which you could copy up
-    to your favorite webservice, but in this example its just serving locally becase its easier.

 ## Advanced Usage.

+The demonstration compile.sh is a single file compile, it uses a combination of c and GnuCOBOL conventions to work together.
+I'm not sure these are the best way, but its what I have working.

+The cobc compiler generates a function name to the same name as the function defined as the program id.

+Because of this, you can link it with a C program by creating the c code from gnucobol, then calling it with the known program id (in all caps)

 <!-- ROADMAP -->
 ## Roadmap

-[ ] Make my local working example reproducible and uploadable.
+- [ ] Make my local working example reproducible and uploadable.
-    [ ] host an example and take a screenshot
+-    [ ] host an example and take a screenshot
-    [ ] put screenshot in this readme.
+-    [ ] put screenshot in this readme.
-[ ] Make ncurses work
+- [ ] Make ncurses work
-[ ] Get GnuCOBOL changes upstream (maybe ?)
+- [ ] Get GnuCOBOL changes upstream (maybe ?)
-    [ ] Open thread on the sourceforge discussions page.
+-    [ ] Open thread on the sourceforge discussions page.
-    [ ] Send patch with feedback to the gnucobol legends.
+-    [ ] Send patch with feedback to the gnucobol legends.

 <!-- CONTRIBUTING -->
 ## Contributing